Cathrine Wessel

 Cathrine Wessel is a Norwegian photographer based in New York City.
 Her work has been published in various international magazines, such as Elle, Women's Health, Glamour and Condé Nast Traveler.

-Biography

-Wessel studied at the International Center of Photography in New York City, where she started her career as a photographer's assistant.

-Career

-Cathrine began her career documenting the music industry.
-From there she went on to shooting recording artists and music labels.
-Wessel moved from the music scene into sports and fashion, where the majority of her current work resides.
+Wessel began her career documenting the music industry.
+From there, she went on to shooting recording artists and music labels.
+Wessel later moved from the music scene to focusing on sports and fashion.